 I'd love to know why I struggle so much with my daily study routines, but I really don't know.

 Perhaps part of it is me needing some novelty in everything I do (a really debilitating personality trait!).
 Perhaps it's just “being human”.

 Anyway, what's the trick?

-It's so simple I'm almost embarrassed to say it.
-I just tell myself: “Only 5 minutes this time!”
+It's so simple it's almost embarrassing to say it.
+I just tell myself:

 My mind is fickle enough that, by telling itself this, it can take action immediately and start studying.